-i) On December 23, 2011, Crystallex International Corporation ("Crystallex"), a reporting issuer in British Columbia, Alberta, Manitoba, Ontario, Québec, Nova Scotia and Newfoundland, obtained an order from the Ontario Superior Court of Justice (Commercial List) for protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA Order"), and on December 28, 2011, obtained an order from the

-United States Bankruptcy Court for the District of Delaware under Chapter 15 of the U.S. Bankruptcy Code recognizing the CCAA Order.
+- i) That on December 23, 2011, Crystallex International Corporation ("Crystallex"), a reporting issuer in British Columbia, Alberta, Manitoba, Ontario, Québec, Nova Scotia and Newfoundland, obtained an order from the Ontario Superior Court of Justice (Commercial List) for protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA Order"), and on December 28, 2011, obtained an order from the United States Bankruptcy Court for the District of Delaware under Chapter 15 of the U.S. Bankruptcy Code recognizing the CCAA Order.
 These proceedings were commenced following the expropriation of Crystallex's main mining asset by the Bolivarian Republic of Venezuela in 2011, and the subsequent institution of arbitration proceedings with the World Bank's International Centre for Settlement of Investment Disputes to seek restitution in the amount of US\$3.8 billion.
 In March 2012, Crystallex announced that it would not be in a position to prepare and file annual audited financial statements and other annual disclosure documents, required by Canadian securities laws in respect of the financial year ended December 31, 2011, by March 30, 2012 and, consequently, would be in default of its continuous disclosure filing requirements under Canadian securities laws.
 A temporary general cease trade order was issued in April 2012.
 The cease trade order prohibited the trading of Crystallex's securities other than for trades made pursuant to debtor-in-possession (DIP) financing as approved by the Ontario Superior Court of Justice.
-Michael Brown served as an independent director of Crystallex from 2002 until June 2012, at which time he resigned as a director and became a member of the Crystallex advisory panel as required by the credit agreement governing the courtapproved DIP financing into which Crystallex entered in 2012.
+Michael Brown served as an independent director of Crystallex from 2002 until June 2012, at which time he resigned as a director and became a member of the Crystallex advisory panel as required by the credit agreement governing the courtapproved DIP financing into which Crystallex entered in 2012. - ii) Mr. Owen served as a director of Hanfeng Evergreen Inc. ("Hanfeng") until February 24, 2014.
+On February 19, 2014, a temporary cease trade order was issued by the Ontario Securities Commission against Hanfeng for failure to file interim financial statements for the six-month period ended December 31, 2013; management's discussion and analysis relating to the interim financial statements for the six-month period ended December 31, 2013; and certification of the foregoing filings as required by National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings.
+It was replaced by a permanent cease trade order dated March 3, 2014.
+The securities commissions of each of Quebec and British Columbia have also issued permanent cease trade orders against Hanfeng.

-No director or executive officer has, within the ten years before the date of this Information Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed director.
+To the knowledge of the Company, no director or executive officer of the Corporation, or any shareholder holding a sufficient number of securities of the Corporation to affect materially the control of the Corporation, has, within the last 10 years before the date of this Annual Information Form, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver-manager or trustee appointed to hold his or her assets.